Lordi: 2006–2008: The Arockalypse and Eurovision

-Deadache (2008–2010)
+2008–2012: Deadache, Babez for Breakfast and Otus' death

 Lordi began recording their fourth album in the spring of 2008 and the album was released on 29 October 2008.
 The album, Deadache, was produced by Nino Laurenne.
 The release spurred yet another change in the band's costumes.
-The album was similar in style to its predecessors, melodic hard rock and heavy metal, though with more horror theme.
+The album was similar in style to its predecessors, melodic hard rock and heavy metal, though with more of a horror theme.
 Prior to the completion of the disc, it was revealed that it featured more piano solos than its predecessors, and that the recital "Missing Miss Charlene" featured a child singing.
 The album's first single was called "Bite It Like a Bulldog", and it was published on 3 September 2008.

 Lordi announced before the release of the album that Deadache would be marketed internationally, like its immediate predecessor.

 Shortly after the publication of Deadache, Lordi made a tour of the United States in November in conjunction with Lizzy Borden.
 Lordi performed "Bite It Like a Bulldog" on the NBC show Late Night with Conan O'Brien on 6 November 2008.